OxfordRSE/NTDMC_trachoma_pipeline/README.md

 FilePrev(filename, i)
 ```

-In addition, the scenario parameters are written in a file `files/InputMDA_scenX.csv` for
+In addition, the scenario parameters are written in a file
-each scenario.
-This file is one of the two input file required by the trachoma model
+`files/InputMDA_scenX.csv` for each scenario.
+This file is one of the
+two input files required by `Trachoma_simulation`, along with
-code, along with `InputBet_scenX_groupY.csv` which lists the values for the different sets
+`InputBet_scenX_groupY.csv` which lists the values for the different
-of parameters.
+sets of parameters (computed at each iteration of the AMIS algorithm).

 ## 2.3 - Run the AMIS algorithm in parallel for each scenario